-Change the passwords related to your website: FTP, SFTP, cPanel, Plesk, WP-admin, etc. They could have been compromised and we do not want you to be reinfected because the attackers can still come back in through them.
-Those guides show how to change the password on the most common CMSs:
+Change all passwords related to your website: FTP/SFTP, cPanel/Plesk, WP-admin, database, etc… These could have been compromised and we do not want you to be reinfected because the attackers can still come back in with authenticated access.
+The following guides show how to change your password on the most common CMS’s:

-If you are using a CMS (WordPress, Joomla, etc…) change your database password.
-Please be sure to update your configuration file – Joomla: configuration.php and WordPress: wp-config.php.
+When changing your database password, please be sure to update your configuration file – Joomla: configuration.php and WordPress: wp-config.php.
 This is not an automated process so you will need to know how to open those files and edit manually.
-If you’re not familiar with handling changes in your database and configuration files, contact your host.
+If you’re not familiar with making changes to your database and configuration files, contact your host.

-*If you don’t know how to change your passwords (specified above), contact your hosting company for details.
-You can also Google for “YOUR HOSTING COMPANY – FTP password” for instructions how to do so.
+If you unsure how to change your passwords, contact your hosting company for details or you can Google “YOUR HOSTING COMPANY – FTP password” for instructions how to do so.

-5- Run a virus scan on your personal desktop/laptop.
+4- Run a virus scan on your computer.

-In a lot of cases we see that websites are compromised due to desktop malware that steals credentials.
-It’s why we always ask you take a minute to run an antivirus product.
-There are multiple options that you can choose, including BitDefender, Kaspersky, Norton and Sophos.
-We also recommend looking at additional tools to protect your desktop, like Malwarebytes (Windows and Mac) and CleanBrowsing (DNS-based).
+In many of cases, websites are compromised due to desktop malware that steals credentials.
+For this reason, you will want to take a moment to run an antivirus scan on your computer.
+We also recommend looking at additional tools to protect your desktop, such as Malwarebytes (Windows and Mac) and CleanBrowsing (DNS-based).

-After the site is clean and secure, a very good practice is to do daily backups at a minimum.
-There is a number of backup solutions out there you can use.
+After the site is clean and secure, a very good practice is to do daily backups.
+There are a number of backup solutions out there you can use.
 If you are a client of ours you can sign up for our Website Backup solution.
-It’s a simple configuration that works off FTP / SFTP and stores all your content, including the database, in the cloud.
+It’s a simple configuration that works off FTP / SFTP and stores all your content and database in the cloud.

-Whether you’re a Sucuri client or not, it doesn’t matter; we recommend leveraging our Free WordPress Security plugin.
-We provide detailed instructions on how to install and provide a more in depth discussion on WordPress Security Monitoring.
+Whether you’re a Sucuri client or not, we recommend installing our Free WordPress Security plugin.
+We provide detailed instructions on how to install it and provide a more in depth discussion on WordPress Security Monitoring.

 Too often the issues we see plaguing our clients are caused by “soup kitchen” servers.
 Old installations of their content management systems, themes or plugins.
 Over time these old installs become forgotten but grow ripe with malware that’s ready to infest their entire server after each clean.
 Take a minute to separate those things that belong on a test, staging and production server.
 Read more here